 Risk Analysis in Finance

-Financial firms leverage the Chain of Verification to reduce errors in investment risk assessments.
+Financial firms use the Chain of Verification to reduce errors in investment risk assessments.
 An initial prompt gathers relevant market data, a second checks source reliability, and a third evaluates risk levels using historical pattern comparison.
 This process doesn't just generate insights—it justifies them.
-Each layer strengthens confidence in the outcome, making the AI-generated analysis more accurate, audit-ready, and aligned with regulatory expectations.
+Each layer strengthens confidence in the outcome, making AI-generated analysis more accurate, audit-ready, and aligned with regulatory expectations.

 Technical Documentation